Call: 1-800-832-7191

 Connecticut Boating Certificates LLC provides this course to:

-- One, dramatically increase safe practices while boating
+- Dramatically increase safe practices while boating

-- Three, have multiple educated operators on board
+- Have multiple educated operators on board

-- Finally, prepare operators for emergency situations
+- Prepare operators for emergency situations

 - Become a smart boater